DLBPointon/grit-weeklyreport/README.md

 Welcome to the Jira Scripts for GRIT by dp24

+REQUIRMENTS
+This does require the jira module as well as dotenv:

+`pip install jira`

+`pip install python-dotenv`

+Other modules should be pre-installed with python.

 ## weeklyreport.py
 This script pulls weekly data split by project, and further split by: